Opportunities

 Studentship Opportunities:

-(1) Genomic mechanisms of non-adaptive radiation in rubyspot damselflies
+(1) The evolution of reproductive isolation in rubyspot damselflies

-The student would gain a number of highly transferable skills, such as fieldwork experience, wet lab protocols for preparation of RNA-seq libraries, computational techniques for analysis of genomic and transcriptomic data, and data management.
+The student would gain a number of highly transferable skills, such as fieldwork experience, wet lab protocols for preparation of genomic libraries, computational techniques for analysis of genomic data, and data management.

-Co-Supervisors: Dr Andreanna Welch (Durham University), Dr Kathryn Elmer (University of Glasgow)
+Co-Supervisors: Dr Andreanna Welch (Durham University), Prof Nathan Bailey (University of St Andrews), Prof Alistair McGregor (Durham University)

 (For submission to NERC IAPETUS Doctoral Training Program competition)